ik1s3v/tribute-donation/README.md

 To build the project for production, use the following commands:

-For build you need set environment variables API_ID, API_HASH (take it from https://my.telegram.org/) and TAURI_SIGNING_PRIVATE_KEY (take it from Cargo.toml)
+For build you need set environment variables API_ID, API_HASH (take it from https://my.telegram.org/) and TAURI_SIGNING_PRIVATE_KEY (take it from .env.example)

 To set environment variables on Windows, follow these steps: